 Since many different CV formats are available and used by people in various countries, the Europass CV has been developed with the aim to provide individuals with the opportunity to present in a clear and comprehensive way information on all their qualifications, skills and competences.
 In a format that makes it easier for potential employer to be able to understand what one is able to offer.
 The Europass CV can be completed in 26 different languages and other Europass documents can be attached to it.

-The Europass CV may be drawn up in three ways.
+The Europass CV may be drawn up in two ways.
 Option 1: The Europass CV can be created online following the online instructions and examples.
 The completed CV is then received electronically (download or e-mail).
-Option 2: By downloading the Europass CV documents you can then use this information to generate your CV on you PC.
-Option 3: Update your Europass CV (XML or PDF+XML) If you already have a Europass CV in XML or PDF+XML format, you can upload it and update your data.
+Option 2: Update your Europass CV (XML or PDF+XML) If you already have a Europass CV in XML or PDF+XML format, you can upload it and update your data.
 Your personal data will be automatically inserted in the system.
-Examples of completed CV (95 KB) CVInstructions (244KB) CVTemplate (92KB) Sample of Europass CV (165 KB)

 The Europass Mobility is a personal document which is used to record any organised period of time (called Europass Mobility experience) that a person spends in another European country for the purpose of learning or training.